======================================================================

 laboratory and refuses to come out.
 Mary Morstan stays downstairs to

-comfort the housekeeper, while the others rush up to the laboratory
+comfort the housekeeper, while the others rush up to the laboratory;

-a poisonous thorn above Bartholomew's ear.
+poisonous thorn above Bartholomew's ear.
 The treasure box is also

 gone, though there is a hole in the ceiling where it used to be.